DaXcess/LCVR/Docs/thunderstore.md

 # Compatibility

 Adding VR into a game will drastically change some of the gameplay elements.
 This is guaranteed to cause some incompatibilities with other Lethal Company mods.
-You can find a [compatibility sheet here](https://docs.google.com/spreadsheets/d/1mSulrvMkQFtjF_BWDeSfGz9rm3UWKMywmUP1yhcgCGo/edit?usp=sharing) where you can find a list of mods that have been tested to see if they work well in conjunction with the VR mod.
+You can find a [compatibility sheet here](https://docs.google.com/spreadsheets/d/1mSulrvMkQFtjF_BWDeSfGz9rm3UWKMywmUP1yhcgCGo/edit?usp=sharing) where you can find a list of mods that have been tested to see if they work well in conjunction with the VR mod _(mostly managed by Moderators)_.

 In some rare cases, a mod will have "first class support", meaning that LCVR, the mod in question, or both mods have added official compatibility for both mods to work together seamlessly.
-At the time of writing, the only mod that currently has first class support is [MoreCompany](https://github.com/notnotnotswipez/MoreCompany).

 # Configuring the mod

-Before starting the game, it is recommended to check the configuration options to see if anything needs changing.
-Some of the settings will change how you interact with the game in VR.
-Another important tab to check is **performance**.
-Since this game is a Unity HDRP game the performance is less optimal than it should be.
+You can change the mod configuration from within the game itself.
+Just launch the game with the VR mod installed, get to the main menu, and press the big VR button on the right side of the screen.
+This will open a big settings menu where you can configure the VR mod to your liking.

-If you are not using a mod manager, then you can find the configuration inside `BepInEx/config/io.daxcess.lcvr.cfg`.
+> _When creating a modpack or profile code, it is recommended to **NOT** ship your config file, so that other people can configure it on their own using the default settings.
+To quickly reset the settings, delete the config file named `io.daxcess.lcvr.cfg` from the `BepInEx/config` directory._

 # Basic Controls